Vet Tech Internships & Externships Guide (2026)

 Wildlife Veterinary Technician Externship – PAWS Wildlife Center

 The PAWS Wildlife Center offers a three- to four-week externship program for candidates who want to work with wildlife.
-The Center receives about 5,000 wild animals from more than 160 different species at their rehabilitation facility.
+The Center receives about 5,000 wild animals from more than 200 different species at their rehabilitation facility.
 The animals include marine life, large carnivores, as well as urban wildlife.

-The externship is an exclusive opportunity for candidates to gain valuable work experience in the capture and restraint of wild animals, as well as surgical nursing, parasitology, hematology, radiology, and wildlife ethics.
+The externship is an exclusive opportunity for candidates to gain valuable work experience in the capture and restraint of wild animals, as well as surgical nursing, parasitology, hematology, radiology, husbandry, critical care, and wildlife ethics.
 They work with a team of experts including a veterinarian, a staff veterinary technician, and other animal care staff.

 The program requires applicants to be enrolled in their final year of an AVMA-accredited veterinary technology program and have at least some prior experience working with wildlife.
 Additionally, candidates should be able to follow protocol, lift 40 pounds, and work well with hospital staff and volunteers.

 The application process includes submission of an application form, curriculum vitae or resume, official veterinary technology program transcripts, a letter of intent, and three letters of reference.
+As available externships fill up two years in advance, students are advised to apply during the summer after their second year of veterinary technician program.

 • Location: PAWS Wildlife Center (Lynnwood, Washington)